Employment Contracts and Terms & Conditions

 Having the correct legal documents in place and following the correct policies and procedure is essential if you employ anyone.
 Understanding exactly what is required and ensuring you are legally compliant can be difficult, therefore we recommend seeking professional legal advice.

 Our employment team is able to provide you with the necessary guidance and advice to ensure you have the correct documents in place to protect both yourself as the employer and your employees.
 It can be a minefield, but we can help you navigate your way through it.
-We offer no-obligation initial appointments and can meet you at any of our office locations in Market Harborough, Leicester or Wigston.
+We offer no-obligation initial appointments and can meet you at our office locations in Market Harborough and Leicester.
 You can contact the team directly by calling 0116 212 1000 or complete our online contact form.